This weekend project has a big payoff—and your driveway will thank you

 Either way, after you apply the cleaner, use a stiff-bristled push broom to scrub it into your driveway.
 Rinse with your hose or power washer (use a 40-degree nozzle), and get rid of all the dirt, debris, and soap suds.
 Allow your driveway to dry.

-Sealant can’t properly adhere to oil and gas residue.
+Sealant can’t properly adhere to oil, grime, and gas residue.
+That’s why it’s so important to properly clean the area before you seal it.
 Unfortunately, these types of stains are very difficult to remove.
 To remove these stains from your driveway, you’ll have to scrub them out using a stiff-bristled brush and degreasing detergent made specifically for your type of driveway.

-If that doesn’t remove the stain, paint over it using an oil-spot primer—just make sure your driveway is completely dry before priming.
-Let the primer dry before applying sealant.
+After you’ve cleaned the stained area of your driveway, paint over the trouble spots using an oil-spot primer—just make sure your driveway is completely dry before priming.
+You can apply the primer using a paintbrush or similar brush tool.
+Feel free to add a second coat if you notice any particularly stubborn stains.
+Let the primer dry before applying the sealant.

 Sealant will refresh your driveway, but it won’t effectively fill in holes or cracks.
 Before applying a sealer, you should patch any imperfections.
 Repairing small cracks in a concrete driveway costs about $0.10 to $0.15 per linear foot for crack filler.
 Follow the manufacturer’s instructions on mixing, applying, and drying crack fillers or patching agents.
 Let the patchwork fully dry before applying sealant.